peterpeterparker/web-social-share/readme.md

 # Web Social Share

-Web Social Share is a web component to share urls, content and images on social networks.
+Web Social Share is a web component to share urls, content and images on social networks

-The component will present a dialog which will contains the different sharing options you selected.
+The component will present a dialog which will contains the different sharing options you selected

 ## Installation